-In this 3-part guide, we share some of our tips on organizing photo/video scavenger hunts for an office team-building event.
+In this 3-part guide (Links to Part 1 and Part 2), we share some of our tips on organizing photo or video scavenger hunts for an office team-building event.
 Please note that while our guide will primarily be focusing on groups utilizing the GooseChase Platform to run their game in an office setting, these tips will certainly be helpful for any organizer putting together a scavenger hunt in general.

 Part 3 of our guide is all about how to conclude your scavenger hunt event and organizing a marvelous after-party.
 While planning the logistics and running the actual scavenger hunt are very important pieces in the overall affair, don't let that give you an excuse to rush through the details of your event wrapup and debrief.
 When organized correctly, the post-hunt celebration that follow an intense scavenger hunt can be the most memorable and crucial part of the entire team-building experience.

 Release a High-Value Bonus Mission to Move Teams Toward the Meeting Spot